Set up and manage field placeholders

 Use manual placeholders to remind reps to personalize a line, such as: {Add a reference to the company’s latest project}

-Custom and third-party field placeholders
+Custom field placeholders

 Error handling